 Master of Revenge - I usually skip this one cause it's all a bunch of noise, but at least it's distorted bass and howling dogs and stuff.

 Black Wind, Fire And Steel - All good swords have a name and the one Manowar uses is called Black Wind.
-Now, wind is usually trasparent, but with a sword it can be black.
+Now, wind is usually transparent, but with a sword it can be black.
 Swords are metal and the color black is metal, so you know that black swords are double the metal.
-They're metal².
+They're metal˛.
 Joey's bass shreds and Eric screams the last set of lyrics just fucking killing everyone with sheer power.

 In the liner notes, everyone has cool names like "Promoters of War" and "Vanguard of the Elite".
 The only thing that has me confused here is that in the liner notes, it says: "No synths, no pedals, no wimps", but on the back it says "ROSS THE BOSS: Guitars, Keyboards".
-Can somebody explain this to me?
+Ross is so metal, he changes the rules.

-I really like this cd.
-It's not quite as glorious sounding as "Kings of Metal" nor is it as epic as "The Triumph of Steel", but it's pretty good.
-It's like Led Zep's "Immigrant Song" as a full cd.
+I truly like this release.
+It's not quite as glorious sounding as 'Kings of Metal' nor is it as epic as 'The Triumph of Steel', but it's pretty good.
+It's like Led Zep's "Immigrant Song" as a full CD.
 I'm gonna watch my WWE and listen to Manowar and nobody can tell me what to do.